TheLux83/100-days-of-code/log.md

 **Thoughts:** Design isn't my best trait.
 But I think I did a good job.
 But it took the whole day.
 I hope that I'm able to script tomorrow again.

+### Day 15: February 19, 2020

+**Today's Progress**: Created my own admin page.
+Unfortunately this destroyed everything.
+Began from scratch with a new project

+**Thoughts:** Like so often, my problem was, that I wanted too much.
+I had created an own admin page to geht my own Title and getting rid of the "Django-Administration" label.
+But this destroyed the server.
+I couldn't figure out what the problem was.
+So I started completely new an try to do only as much as needed.